flynn949/blog3/content/post/2018-10-24-hierarchical-logistic-regression.md

 ![Beta 10 plot](/img/beta10plot.png)

-Note the wider distribution of beta[,10] coefficients.
+Note the wider distribution of beta[,10] coefficients, arising from the greater size of sigma[10].
+Also note that the credibility intervals on the more extreme values in beta[,10] are wider.